tigion/swap.nvim/README.md

 ---@field max_line_length? integer The maximum line length to search.
 ---@field opposites? opposites.ConfigOpposites The options for the opposites.
 ---@field cases? opposites.ConfigCases The options for the cases.
+---@field chains? opposites.ConfigChains The options for the chains.
 ---@field notify? opposites.ConfigNotify The notifications to show.
 ```